A unified framework of transformations based on the Jordan-Wigner transformation: Advantages of the MSP transformation

-If the system is not particle number conserved, the qubit reduction can't be used anymore, but it can be improved in other aspects.
-MSP-V1 transformation is suitable for the systems that particle numbers are conserved inner some segments.
-For instance, in the electronic structure problem of molecules (non-relativistic), the total number of electrons and total $s_z$ value are conserved, thus we can rearrange the orbits, making spin-up orbits in the front half and spin-down orbits in the back half.
-When applying MSP-V1 transformation with $v_1=2$ on this system, the qubit $q_{M/2-1}$ stores the number of spin-up electrons and the qubit $q_{M-1}$ stores the number of spin-down electrons, thus the states of the two qubits keep unchanged when simulating this system, then the two qubits can be saved.
-If no particle numbers are conserved in any segments, MSP-V2 transformation may be more proper.
+The MSP transformation is adjustable so that we can choose the proper parameter vector when facing different systems.
+For molecular systems, the JW and BK transformations are widely used, but we can adjust $\vec{V}$ according to the total number of qubits and the structures of molecules.
+With proper vectors, the numbers of Pauli operators and gates of the MSP transformation can always be made less than those of the JW and BK transformations.
+Moreover, if the system is particle number conserved, the qubit reduction can be used.
+For instance, in the electronic structure problem of molecules (non-relativistic), the total number of electrons and total $s_z$ value are conserved, so we can rearrange the orbitals, making spin-up orbitals in the front half and spin-down orbitals in the back half.
+When applying the MSP transformation with $v_1=2$ to this system, the qubit $q_{M/2-1}$ stores the number of spin-up electrons and the qubit $q_{M-1}$ stores the number of spin-down electrons.
+Thus, the states of the two qubits remain unchanged when simulating this system, and then two qubits can be saved.